Financial Planning Associates, Inc. logo

 Project-based

-$250 per hour for personal financial planning services if hourly fee option chosen
+Hourly rate of $250 per hour or portion thereof for personal financial planning services when applicable.

 Other